 - Federico Galvagni, Maurizio Orlandini (Department of Biotechnology, Chemistry and Pharmacy, University of Siena, Italy).

 Methods and Techniques

 Blood cell purification (platelets and neutrophils).
 Isolation and characterization of microparticles and microvesicles.
-Protein analysis (SDS-PAGE, western blotting, chemiluminescence, spectrophotometry, spectrofluorometric analysis, flow cytometry).
+Protein analysis (SDS-PAGE, western blotting, immunoblotting, chemiluminescence, spectrophotometry, spectrofluorometric analysis, flow cytometry).
 Adhesion assays under static conditions and under flow.
 Microscopy (phase contrast and fluorescence microscopy).
 Molecular biology techniques, DNA and RNA extraction and analysis, PCR.
 Protein purification (expression, ion-exchange, affinity and size-exclusion chromatography, HPLC, FPLC).
 Cell culture and transfection, analysis of cell migration, invasion, proliferation, metalloproteinases release.
-Genetically modified animal models (Mus musculus): Pyk2-KO, PI3Kb-KD, APPKO, 3xTgAD, PLCg2-KO
+Genetically modified animal models (Mus musculus): Pyk2KO, PI3KbKD, APPKO.

 Red blood cell biochemistry